 Q: Can I stream or download the videos?
 What is the difference?

 A: Yes, you can stream and/or download the videos.
-If you stream the videos you will need to be online whenever you practice along with them.
-If you download the videos they will be stored on your computer and you can practice along with them without internet service.
+If you stream the videos you will need to have to be able to get online whenever you practice along with them.
+If you download then the videos will be stored on your computer and you can practice along with them without internet service.
 No matter how you choose to use them you will own the videos forever.

 Q: I saw that there is a supplemental portion called “Maps and Musings: Strength notes from David’s Journal”, where are these?

 A: If you scroll to the bottom of the 15 videos there is a box called Maps and Musings: Practice Notes from David’s Journal.
 If you click on this box you can download the 17 page document to your computer.
 These 17 pages are filled with inspiring and informative notes that were scanned from the journal that David kept while making the strength course.
 You’ll find may excellent writings on various themes that pertain to the strength course.
 You’ll also find a few of David’s original drawings that are like personal, creative mandala’s or yantra’s that David uses as meditative devices.

 Q: When you do you recommend doing the exercises?

 A: I see many different possibilities for how to interact with this material.
 You can get creative and use them in any way that works for you.
 But also here’s a few suggestions.
 1) you can use the exercises during a regular 10 to 30 minute supplemental afternoon practice.
 2) You could do them by setting aside part of your morning practice –devoting some portion of time to conducting strength research.
 3) You can use them as short form practices on moon days, off days, and/or days when you are short on time.